micmejia/bible-dump/AMPC/Matthew/Matt 21.md

-But when the chief priests and the scribes saw the wonderful things that He did and the boys _and_ the girls _and_ the [^i]youths _and_ the maidens crying out in the [^j]porches _and_ courts of the temple, Hosanna (O be propitious, graciously inclined) to the Son of David! they were indignant.
+But when the chief priests and the scribes saw the wonderful things that He did and the boys _and_ the girls _and_ the youths _and_ the maidens crying out in the porches _and_ courts of the temple, Hosanna (O be propitious, graciously inclined) to the Son of David! they were indignant.